CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/ligand_filters/ligand_filters.rst

 The Ligand Filters module streamlines the selection of ligands from the extensive :ref:`MetaLig Database <metalig>`, which boasts 41,018 entries.
 This tool is invaluable for assembling complexes targeted to a certain chemical space.

 Users can apply a range of predefined filters via an input file to refine the ligand pool.
 The module supports both the entire MetaLig database and user-supplied subsets.
 For those requiring precise control, the :confval:`graph_IDs` filter enables selection based on specific ligand IDs.
+Otherwise, the :confval:`smarts` filter allows for the application of powerful SMARTS patterns to filter ligands based on their 2D chemical structure, which should suffice for most applications.

 The ligand filters module is run from the command line by providing a single configuration file: